-All HTTP headers sent by the client (e.g. Referer, Agent or Accept-Language) are stored in a WSGIHeaderDict and accessible through BaseRequest.headers.
+All HTTP headers sent by the client (e.g. Referer, Agent or Accept-Language) are stored in a WSGIHeaderDict and accessible through the BaseRequest.headers attribute.
 A WSGIHeaderDict is basically a dictionary with case-insensitive keys:

 '''

 from bottle import route, request

 @route('/is_ajax')

 def is_ajax():

 if request.headers.get('X-Requested-With') == 'XMLHttpRequest':

-'''

-'''

 return 'This is an AJAX request'

 else:

 return 'This is a normal request'

 '''